kumarlabgit/ESL-PSC/README.md

 `python esl_multimatrix.py --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file  --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`

+##### We also include `esl_multimatrix.exe` which can be substituted for `esl_multimatrix.py` in the above command and will run on Windows.

 To see all of the options available for any of the scripts in this directory, you can use `python [script_name].py --help`

 See [Demo](#demo) for an example of a run command you can try with an included data set.

 ## Installation and Dependncies ##

+When running on Windows using `esl_multimatrix.exe` all dependencies are included and no further installations are necessary.

-ESL-PSC requires a linux operating system and python 3.
+When running esl using the included python scripts, it requires a linux operating system and python 3.
 It has been tested using Ubuntu 20 with Python 3.8.

-To install ESL-PSC, simply clone this repository and make sure the following Python libraries are installed:
+The following Python libraries are required:

 - BioPython
 - NumPy